mlapinm/A02Nh/html6ccna/b107tabs.md

 show mac address-table dynamic
 [interface type number] [vlan vlan-id]
-Lists the dynamically learned entries in the switchís address (forwarding) table, with subsets by interface and/or VLAN show mac address-table static [interface type number]
+Lists the dynamically learned entries in the switch‚Äôs address (forwarding) table, with subsets by interface and/or VLAN show mac address-table static [interface type number]